ed-cooper/ftpconnect/README.md

-# ftpconnect
+# Ftp Connect
-Free and simple to use FTP client
+Free and simple to use online FTP client

+## Warning
+This project is still in early development and only a limited set of features presently work